jweissman/reflex/LANGUAGE.md

 There are some special numeric values like `Indeterminate` (our not-a-number representation), and (+/-) `Infinity`.

 ### String
-`String` is the class of words.
-Unicode literals are permitted in double-quoted string literals.
+`String`s are words, or textual values.
+Escaped unicode is permitted in double-quoted string literals.

 ### Array
-`Array` is the class of object-valued arrays (index spaces).
+`Array`s are object-valued index spaces.

 ### Range
-`Range` is the class of bounded intervals.
+`Range`s are bounded intervals.
 Range literals are of the form `0..100`.

+### Iterator
+`Iterator`s are internal iterators that directly implement a `next` method that gives successive elements of the iteratee.
+Has subclasses like `RangeIterator`, `ArrayIterator`, etc. The return value of a `times`, `upto`, etc.

+### Enumerator
+`Enumerator` is an external iterator (wraps around an iterator).
+The return value of an `each()`, `map()`, etc.

+### Module
+`Module`s are special classes that are intended to be used as mixins.
+Instance methods defined on a module can be copied into a class definition with `include` (e.g. `include Enumerable`.)

+### Enumerable
+Classes declaring they are `include Enumerable` are expected to implement an `each` method which gives an enumerator.

+### Main
+`Main` is the class of running Reflex programs.
+Main is wired to define instance methods on itself, so that an instance method definition outside of any class definition defines the method on main.

 ###